 The Don Bachardy Fellowship is sponsored by The Christopher Isherwood Foundation, www.IsherwoodFoundation.org.
 Preference may be given to applicants from the US under the age of forty.

 In 2014 the Royal Drawing School began building partnerships with some of the United States’ most renowned art schools.
 Together, we are developing residencies, workshops and exchange programmes to benefit art students on both sides of the Atlantic for whom drawing is central to their work.

 Fully funded four week residencies at Dumfries House, in the South West of Scotland, are available for American artists who are connected to our partner art schools.
 Students are given a private studio and self-catering accommodation on the Dumfries House estate.

 The residency is delivered by the Royal Drawing School, Glasgow School of Art and Dumfries House in conjunction with the School's international partners above.
-To find out more about our residencies for artists in the US and UK please click here.
+Find out more about our residencies for artists in the US and UK.

 Residencies for UK artists in the US

 Selected alumni of the Royal Drawing School’s ‘Drawing Year’ are awarded three-month residencies in the US at The Arts Students League of New York, and El Segundo Museum of Art (ESMoA) in California.
 Thanks to the generosity of the League, and Brian and Eva Sweeney at ESMoA, these opportunities are also fully funded.

 Expanding our US programme

 We are eager to develop these and other opportunities for emerging artists, at a very low cost to both the individuals and institutions.
 To do so we are reliant on donors from the UK and US who see the benefit of cross-cultural associations.